Convert RLA to XBM

 The XBM (X11 Bitmap Graphic) file extension is a plain-text binary file format historically used in the X Window System to store monochrome bitmap images.
 Its primary use is for defining small, simple graphics such as icons and cursors.
 Originating from the 1980s, XBM files enable the inclusion of image data directly in C source code, facilitating easy integration and compilation within applications.
 While their use has declined with the advent of more advanced graphics formats, XBMs remain relevant for legacy systems and specific low-resource environments.

-You will be redirected to the download page to see the conversion status and download your XBM file.
+You will be redirected to the download page to obtain the XBM image.

 To change RLA format to XBM, upload your RLA file to proceed to the preview page.
 Use any available tools if you want to edit and manipulate your RLA file.
 Click on the convert button and wait for the convert to complete.
 Download the converted XBM file afterward.